rachelmharrison/SEGfinal/README.md

 View - compile and fix errors (mainly in flight class) ignore errors that say ViewSOmethingsScreen don't exist

 Event - I really need this construtor done

+Flight - add price field (one for each seatClass), inlcude in constructor and make getters